Rust-GPU/SPIRV-Tools/porting-plan.md

       - [x] Track lexer spans on result/type identifiers and surface them through the translator so diagnostics report real line/column information instead of anonymous locations.
       - [x] Support GLSL/OpenCL extended instruction sets (named opcodes, literal integers, rounding modes, variadic operands) so `OpExtInst` can stay in Rust for those imports.
 - [x] Expose the Rust assembler via `try_assemble_text`, returning success/failure and hooking diagnostics into the existing consumers.
 Fall back to the legacy C++ assembler only while gaps remain.
   - [x] Guard the FFI entry points so they fall back to the C++ assembler/disassembler unless explicitly re-enabled.
 This keeps CI green while we continue fleshing out opcode and option coverage on the Rust side.
     - [x] Allow the Rust disassembler to service `NO_HEADER` requests (and the incidental `PRINT` flag) while leaving other options to the legacy implementation, keeping the fallback behavior explicit in both Rust and C++.
     - [x] Enable byte-offset emission in the Rust disassembler so `NO_HEADER | SHOW_BYTE_OFFSET` requests stay entirely in Rust while unsupported combinations are rejected via typed formatting options.
+    - [x] Teach the Rust disassembler to honor the `INDENT` option so CLI clients using `--no-header --no-color --raw-id --offsets` can stay entirely in Rust without losing the aligned opcode formatting.
 - [ ] Mirror the improvements in the disassembler path (options filtering, message routing) so both directions benefit from the Rust context.

 ## CLI Development